SimonGeorgeNZ/Milestone_three/README.md

 ![Mockupimages](https://github.com/SimonGeorgeNZ/Milestone_three/blob/master/static/images/macimages.png?raw=true)

-Where to now is a website that is inctended for people who love to travel, and love to travel on a budget.
+Where to next is a website that is inctended for people who love to travel, and love to travel on a budget.
 It's a place for backpackers to share experiences, ideas and secrets that otherwise might not be found.
 Users can review a city that they have traveled to by listing the reasons for their trip, where they stayed, where they ate and drank, what they did on their trip as well as some overall lasting memories.